-The sample size per quarter is 3 000 households, with a sampling rate of approximately 0.7% of the working age population.
+The sample size per quarter is 3 000 households, with a sampling rate of approximately 0.7% of the population aged 15-74 years.

 The sampling frame is based on the Population Register, comprising all resident persons aged 15-74 years.
+The last update of the sampling frame was in 2010.